Skip to main content

 The Milan System for Reporting Salivary Gland Cytopathology Second Edition - William C. Faquin, MD, PhD

-Salivary Gland Cytology – Common, Uncommon, and Challenging Cases - Zahra Maleki, MD, MIAC
+Instructive Salivary Gland FNA Cases - Zahra Maleki, MD

 FNA of Lateral Neck Lesions – A Case-Based Approach - Darcy A. Kerr, MD

-The WHO System for Reporting Pancreaticobiliary Cytology - Martha Bishop Pitman, MD
+Update on the WHO Reporting System for Pancreaticobiliary Cytopathology - Martha Bishop Pitman, MD

-Approach to the Diagnosis of Pancreatic Cysts - M. Lisa Zhang, MD
+Approach to Pancreatic Cyst Cytology - M. Lisa Zhang, MD

 Instructive Pancreas FNA Cases - Christopher J. VandenBussche, MD, PhD